 | 3,000 [units] olive oil | 300 | — |

 The picture that emerges is of a prosperous regional physician’s estate: a town house in Soma; multiple farms across ~200 stremmata (about 50 acres) of mixed cultivation — olives, fig and mulberry orchards, rose fields, premium Sultan grape vineyards, poplar coppice for timber; partial shares in three different community water mills; medical practice equipment and a personal scientific library; substantial olive oil inventory; and a deposit box at the National Bank of Greece.
-The line items “starter motor” / “engine” point to a modern motorized installation (uncommon in early-1920s rural Anatolia) — possibly tied to one of the mills or to his medical practice.
+The line items “starter motor” / “engine” point to a modern motorized installation (uncommon in early-1920s rural Anatolia) — possibly tied to one of the mills, possibly to his medical practice.

 The committee members were the same network of Asia Minor Greek refugees who served on the parallel February 1925 general Refugee Compensation Committee: President Avramidis; Members I. Psaltis and K. Matmaris; Secretary A. Katsoglou.